alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Achintya-Rao/weekly-meetings.md

     - Also to HM and AY for help with refining the ASG event agenda
     - Huge thanks to MS for assorted advice, guidance and patience during community-related meetings, and for taking the whole of Friday to co-work with me on growing the ASG community and getting over my GitHub-related fears
     - Slowly but surely I feel I’m growing into the role
+- MS: So delighted to see you make these connections!
+Well done. <3
 ### Project specific Reflection

 - Started to put together notes and ideas into the GitHub repo for the ASG community